trufflesuite/trufflesuite.com/src/docs/vscode-ext/reference/command-palette.md

 Truffle for VSCode provides several commands for interacting with ledgers, and building, compiling, and testing your smart contracts.
-These features are enabled through the command palette and several "right-click" shortcut menus.
+These features are enabled through the command palette and several right-click shortcut menus.

 To access the command palette, select **View, Command Palette** from the VSCode menu, or press `ctrl+shift+p`.